JackDougherty/pressbooks-embed-codes/README.md

 ```

-## Embed scrollable PDF in web page with graceful fallback
+### Embed scrollable PDF in web page with graceful fallback - TO DO: decide if static image is necessary

 - Install plugin https://wordpress.org/plugins/vanilla-pdf-embed/
 - See sample HTML below.
 Insert pdf title to appear in graceful fallback for non-web versions